-Life Coaching and Counseling Services
+Counseling Services

-The staff of Life Coaching and Counseling Services are here to assist students in their pursuit of balanced lives as they strive for academic, personal, and intellectual growth.
-For many students, this is a time of new challenges as they learn to balance academics, work, and athletics with leisure activities, relationships, and quiet time.
-Taking the time to address these issues in a comfortable and confidential setting can have a positive impact on your academic, athletic and relationship success at Clarke University.
+Counseling Services is here to assist students in their pursuit of contented and balanced lives as they strive for academic, personal, and intellectual growth.
+For many students, this is a time of new challenges as they learn to balance scheduling academics, work, and athletics with leisure activities, relationships, and quiet time.
+Taking the time to address these issues in a comfortable and confidential setting can have a positive impact on academic, physical, and personal performance.